 Graduates of AMI training courses, such as our Primary training course at SIMS, must demonstrate understanding of educational theory, child development, observation techniques, and use and presentation of the Montessori materials.
 No other Montessori training comes close to providing such a systematic, rigorous course of study.
 It pays off: you will find yourself achieving a depth of knowledge, both practical and theoretical, that is sought after and valued by Montessori schools worldwide.

 Spanish and Chinese Language Options

-Though our teacher training course is delivered in English, SIMS trainer Ann Velasco is fluent in Spanish, and students can complete their coursework (including albums), communicate with the trainer, and request to complete oral and written exams in Spanish.
+Though our teacher training course is delivered in English, SIMS trainer Ann Velasco is fluent in Spanish, and students enrolled in our Primary evening classes can complete their coursework (including albums), communicate with the trainer, and request to complete oral and written exams in Spanish.
 This is especially valuable if you work in a bilingual or immersion classroom setting, or if your first language is Spanish.
 If there is a significant cohort of Spanish speakers in a course, a translator may be provided.

 The child who enters the world is filled with curiosity, driven by what Maria Montessori called an "inner teacher" to learn and grow and thrive, in a natural, joyful process of self-discovery.
 Traditional education too often stifles this spark in children, while Montessori schools entice children with fascinating materials and activities, and inspire their natural desire to explore the world with all of their senses.